dslp/dslp/semantic-versioning.md

 - You add new columns
 - A column is allowed to take on new values (new item types or categories)
-- Change the way a column is calculated, but not it's underlying meaning
+- Change the way a column is calculated, but not it's underlying meaning or representation (e.g. same type, scale, magnitude)

 ### Patch Versions